Hodge correlators: Examples of Hodge correlators

-Its real period is given by the Eisenstien-Kronecker series.
+Its real period is given by the Eisenstein-Kronecker series.
 When $E$ is a CM curve it gives the special values of the Hecke L-series with Gr\"ossencharacters.
 Summarizing, we get the motivic cohomology class corresponding to this special value.
 See \cite{B}, \cite{Den1}, \cite{BL} for different approaches.

-3mm \paragraph{2.
+\paragraph{2.
 Hodge correlators on an elliptic curve.} Let $\mu$ be the unique invariant volume form on $E$ of volume $1$.
 The Green function corresponding to $\mu$ is normalized by

 Below we consider the Hodge correlators decorated by the elements of \be \la{12.29.08.1} {\cal C}\Bigl(\{a_0\} \otimes S^{k_0}(\Omega^1_E \oplus \overline \Omega^1_E) \otimes \ldots \otimes \{a_m\} \otimes S^{k_m}(\Omega^1_E \oplus \overline \Omega^1_E)\Bigr). \ee The symmetric Hodge correlators on an elliptic curve are linear combinations of those which appear when $\{a_i\}$ are replaced by degree zero divisors on $E$.
 Abusing language, we call any Hodge correlator on an elliptic curve decorated by (\ref{12.29.08.1}) and defined by using the normalized Green function $G_\mu(x,y)$ a symmetric Hodge correlator.
 The {\it depth} of the Hodge correlator of $W$ is the number of the $S$-factors of $W$ minus one.